Netlify-Deployment/tiak-portfoliosite-testfix/content/page/about.md

 ---
 # I am right here.

 Welcome to my site.
 Here you will find the various endings and beginnings of my creative work and various projects I have had the pleasure of participating in and generating.
-There are things for sale and things not for sale, however, at the right price, nothing is off limits.
+In my capacity as a creator in the Canadian arts community, I have had the fortune of working during Covid-19 with several commissions and residencies in varying artistic formats from coast to coast.
+The work I make and participate in is often interdisciplinary and genre-stretching asking my collaborators, as well as my audiences, to bend the limits of their predisposed notions around theatre, dance, and individuality on stage, screen, or behind the scenes.
+As a Queer Woman of Colour, the teams I assemble are with people that have similar identity and beliefs to mine; the gumption to innovate archaic and outdated practices/methods of creation and presentation, the understanding and power that representation holds in what we consume, and those who believe in the power of art.

+\
  If you are 'here', I encourage you to click around - it is a website after all ;)

 Enjoy your stay,  and I welcome your return.